 Iowa's law also creates inherent conflicts of interest.
-Physicians need to be able to offer appropriate treatment options without regard for their own self-interest.
-Here, Section 146C.2 profoundly intrudes upon the patient-physician relationship by prohibiting physicians from performing abortions in many circumstances.
+Physicians need to be able to offer appropriate treatment options without fear of disciplinary action or sanction.73 Here, Section 146E.2 profoundly intrudes upon the patient-physician relationship by prohibiting physicians from performing abortions in many circumstances.
 For example, even if a patient's health were compromised, the law would allow an abortion after detection of embryonic cardiac activity only in the face of death or substantial and irreversible impairment of a major bodily function, regardless of the overall medical advisability of the procedure or the desire of the patient.
 A physician and patient together may conclude that an abortion is in the patient's best medical interests even though the risk posed by continuing the pregnancy does not yet rise to the standard set forth in the law's exceptions.